-A heat warning is now in effect for Toronto and parts of the Greater Toronto Area, as the air quality in the region
+Greater Toronto Area, as the air quality in the region

-At around 2 p.m., Environment Canada said a two-day heat wave will start Thursday \square , with daytime temperatures expected to be near 30 C today through Friday.
+wave will start ThursdayTM, with daytime temperatures expected to be near 30 C today through Friday.

-The heat warning impacts southern parts of the province including Hamilton, Vaughan, Pickering, Halton and Peel regions - and most of northeastern Ontario.
+The heat warning impacts southern parts of the province - including Hamilton, Vaughan, Pickering, Halton and Peel

-On Wednesday morning, at around 10:15 a.m., Environment Canada issued a special air quality statement, saying the air quality could pose a moderate risk do people in the area with the potential of increasing to high risk⊡ later in the day.
+On Wednesday morning, at around 10:15 a.m., Environment Canada issued a special air quality statement, saying the air quality could pose a moderate risk□ to people in the area with the potential of increasing to high risk[] later in the day.
 Just before 10 p.m., the air quality statement ended.